 This should mean you’re able to schedule all deadlines before you finish work for the holidays, including scheduling any content or social media updates to run over the festive period.
 Especially when many businesses will want to promote sales from Boxing Day, or News Years offers.

-To cut down the risk of interruptions without completely disappearing, let clients know that you won’t be responding to anything unless it involves a website disappearing offline, the warehouse on fire, or a similar level of emergency.
+To cut down the risk of interruptions without completely disappearing, let clients know that you won’t be responding to anything unless it involves a website disappearing offline, a warehouse on fire, or a similar level of emergency.
 And to avoid getting distracted or caught up in checking your phone or work emails, you can set up a separate communication channel to only be used in the most urgent situations.

 Include a Christmas lull in your freelance budget and savings